malamatenia/learnable-handwriter/README.md

  <details>
  <summary>Install</summary>

-   If you're using a linux machine with conda:
+   If you're using a linux machine with conda and GPU:
    ```shell
     conda env create -f environment.yml
     conda activate lhr